avbmoons/site-card-html/README.md

 # repo-mySamples

-This repo contain some my projects samples by branches and readme-files in the main
+This samples is the example of the site-card layout with interactive map on the Contacts page.